NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 ##### Implemented algorithm: "MADDPG" (Multi Agent Deep Deterministic Policy Gradient")

-Multi-Agent rl-systems are able to solve targets together.
+Multi-Agent RL-systems are able to solve tasks together.
 The given Tennis-Environment has both continous state space and continous action space.
 To solve tasks in such an environment, we need a kind of actor-critic methode.
-It is important to find an appropriate algorithm and reward-structure, that the individual agents can solve the given problem together at best.
+It is important to find an appropriate algorithm and reward-structure that the individual agents can solve the given problem together at best.
-The behaviour of such agents can be between high cooperation and little competing and little cooperation and high competing.
+The range of behaviour of such agents can be from high cooperation and little competition to little cooperation and high competition.

-In "real multi-agent systems", an agent has not simply information of the environment but also over information of the other agents.
+In "real multi-agent systems" an agent has not simply information about the environment but there is also supplemental information about all other agents.
-Without information about the other agents, the agents can not work in a cooperative way.
+This supplement information is necessary to create a cooperative behaviour.
 Such RL-systems are difficult to solve.
-The reason for this is, that each agent develop his own policy.
+The reason is, that each agent develops his own policy, wich is constantly changing during training-time.
 A result of this individual policy development is, that the environment becomes "non-stationary".
 This means, that one agent has difficulties to understand the others behaviour for generating his "cooperative" predictions.

-One new and sucessful algorithm (from 2018) is the "Multi-Agent-Actor-Critik for Mixed Cooperative-Competitive Environments" algorithm, in short MADDPG.
+One new and sucessful algorithm (from 2018) is the "Multi-Agent-Actor-Critic for Mixed Cooperative-Competitive Environments" algorithm, in short MADDPG.
-As recommended in the Udacity-Course, I implemend my solutiln by following the MAADDG-Algorithm according to the arxiv-science-paper [1706.02275](https://arxiv.org/pdf/1706.02275.pdf)
+As recommended in the Udacity-Course, I implemented my solutiln by following the MAADDG-Algorithm according to the arxiv-science-paper [1706.02275](https://arxiv.org/pdf/1706.02275.pdf)

-MADDP is an extension of the actor-critic-policy-gradient methode (DDPG).
+MADDP is an extension of the Actor-Critic-Policy-Gradient methode (DDPG).
-Therefore I took  the DDPG-Algorithm of the udacity ddpg-Pendulum-project as a programming basis.
+Therefore I took  the DDPG-Algorithm of the Udacity Dddpg-Pendulum-Project as a programming basis.

-#### Functionaliy of the MADDPG-Algorithm
+#### Functionality of the MADDPG-Algorithm
 * MADDPG during the execution-time: <br/>
 The learned policies can only use local environmental information.
 There is no particular structure for a direct information-exchange between agents during execution time.

 * MADDPG during training-time:<br/>
-There are two main points of the algorithm, which makes it possible that agents take in consideration the behaviour of the other agents:<br/>
+There are two main points of the algorithm, which make it possible that agents take in consideration the behaviour of the other agents:<br/>
     * **First:** The Critic-Network of each agent receives information about the actions of the other agents.
-    During training-time, the critic-Network (of first agent) gets in addition to the state-information (of first agent) also the actions of the other agents  as an input.
+    During training-time, the Critic-Network (of first agent) gets additionally to the state-information (of first agent) also gets the actions of the other agents as an input.
-    The critic (of first agent) himselves take this information to compute the q-value, which helps to optimize the actors (of first agent) prediction.
+    The critic (of first agent) themselves takes this information to compute the q-value, which helps to optimize the actors (of first agent) prediction.
-    * **Second:** Alle agents uses the same Replay-Buffer All agents collects their experience-data in the same replay-buffer.
+    * **Second:** Alle agents use the same Replay-Buffer All agents collect their experience-data in the same replay-buffer.
-Therefore each agent take advantage of the experience of all of the other agents.
+Therefore each agent taks advantage of the experience of all of the other agents.

 With this structure, the actors policies are also shaped/developped with information about the other